mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ## Evaluating  (Optional)

-To evaluate the performance we will use the weights corresponding to the epoch with the best accuracy from the previous experiments.
-And subsequently, we will combine their outputs.
+To evaluate the performance of combining the outputs of the models on joints and on bones.
+We will use the weights corresponding to the epoch with the best accuracy from the previous experiments present in the folder called **/pretrained-models**.
+And subsequently, we will combine their outputs by obtaining the accuracy in comparison with the validation labels.

 ```
 python main_tta.py --work-dir ./eval/msg3d_joint_aug_drop_resize_tta --config ./config/autsl-skeleton/val_joint_tta.yaml --weights pretrained-models\msg3d_joint_aug_drop_resize_tta_train.pt --device 0